Sensing-My-Home/Growmate/README.md

 ## How to Run

-To tun the application locally, follow these steps:
+To run the application locally, follow these steps:

 - Setting up and running the API
     1. Clone the GrowMate’s repository.